2019 State of the Group

 - We more than doubled both our monthly Maui newsletter subscribers to 24,157 and our Facebook Group to 4,367 members.

-- We’ve begun a new site and focus to help promote events and experiences.
+- We’ve begun a new site to help promote events and experiences.
 Hawaii Influencers is a project where we use all of our social media to promote fun Maui events.
 The next one will be with the Maui Film Festival.

 What kind of traffic do our sites enjoy?